freeverseio/laos-apis-v2/laos-indexer/README.md

 # laos-indexer

 This code provides an indexer that tracks all NFTs minted and evolved on the LAOS Network.
-Within the umbrella of Bridgeless Minting, this component is needed alongside an instance of at least one indexer of an *ownership chain* (e.g. Ethereum, Polygon), for which the code is [here](../laos-ownership-indexer/).
+Within the umbrella of LAOS Bridgeless Minting, this component is needed alongside an instance of at least one indexer of an *ownership chain* (e.g. Ethereum, Polygon), for which the code is [here](../laos-ownership-indexer/).

 The code is a minimal extension of Subsquid's framework, leveraging its multi-chain indexing feature to track events on both the EVM chain and the LAOS Network.